 Why are Crabs Crabby?
 And Picture Books on Crabs

-Does this crab not look like it should be in an animated carton?
+Does this crab not look like it should be in an animated cartoon?

-I found this crab on vacation on Florida.
-He, or it could have easily been a she-crab, RULED the beach that day.
+I found this crab on vacation in Florida.
+He or it could have easily been a she-crab, RULED the beach that day.
 The crab seemed completely nonplussed that humans were around and, as I stared it down, I actually thought it was dead.
 Not so, just winning the staring contest apparently.

 The crab’s hole in the ground was not even near it.
 There were birds everywhere too.
 This crab, I tell you, was completely fearless.
 I finally got it to move, thus proving that it was alive, by practically poking it with a stick.

 My first impression (besides dead crab) of the crab was that it looked EXACTLY like Sebastian the Crab from the Disney movie Ariel.
 What do you think?
 Do you see the likeness?
 Perhaps it’s not a dead ringer, per se, but there is a charisma that is similar.
 No?

 And that got me thinking.
 Crabs are never the starring player in children’s books.
 They have a bad rap too.
 Crabby.
 And their astrological sign is associated with cancer?
 Not a happy one!

 So I started researching crabs in children’s literature.
 Are they all portrayed in a negative light?
 Is there anti-crab-ism going on?
 Is there justification for these crimes against crabs?

 Crabs in Picture Books

 Perhaps our crab friend was traveling from a tide pool to the ocean as well.